stuerp/libmidi/README.md

 [libmidi](https://github.com/stuerp/libmidi) is a library to read and write MIDI sequences.
 It is heavily based on [kode54](https://gitlab.com/kode54)'s [midiprocessing]() library.

-WARNING: This is very tightly coupled with foo_midi.
-The API will change several times before it becomes stable.
+WARNING: This code is very tightly coupled with foo_midi.
+The API and the implementation will change several times before it becomes stable.

 ## Features